Geovation/catalyst-ngd-wrappers-python/README.md

    - When CLIENT_ID (project api key) and CLIENT_SECRET (project api secret) are provided as environment variables, authentication is processed automatically via 5-minute access tokens.
    - Once these environment variables are supplied, the user does not need to do any further action to authenticate their requests.

+## Collections Endpoint Wrappers

+Documentation for wrappers which extend the [NGD Collections endpoint](https://docs.os.uk/osngd/getting-started/access-the-os-ngd-api/os-ngd-api-features/technical-specification/collections).
+No authentication is required for these wrappers.

+### `catalyst_ngd_wrappers.get_latest_collection_versions`

+Returns the latest collection versions of each NGD collection in a simple, readable format.
+- Feature collections follow the following naming convention: theme-collection-featuretype-version (eg. bld-fts-buildingline-2)
+- The output of this function maps base feature collection names (theme-collection-featuretype) to the full name, including the latest version.
+- This can be used to ensure that software is always using the latest version of a feature collection.
+- More details on feature collection naming can be found on the [OS documentation platform](https://docs.os.uk/osngd/accessing-os-ngd/access-the-os-ngd-api/os-ngd-api-features/what-data-is-available).

+**Parameters:**
+   - **`recent_update_days`** (int, default None) - If supplied, then collection versions which have been released within the specified number of days are listed under 'recent-collection-updates' in the response.
+   - **`**kwargs`** - Other parameters to be passed to the [request.Session.request get method](https://requests.readthedocs.io/en/latest/api/#requests.Session.request) eg. `timeout`.

 ## Features Endpoint Wrappers

 Documentation for wrappers which extend the [NGD Features endpoint](https://docs.os.uk/osngd/getting-started/access-the-os-ngd-api/os-ngd-api-features/technical-specification/features).